Differences Between Theft, Burglary, and Robbery

 Often confused, theft, robbery, and burglary share some similarities but are very different crimes.

-Theft vs. Larceny
+Theft vs. Robbery

 Robbery, like theft, involves taking someone's property without the owner's consent, but robbery has some elements that theft doesn't require.
 Robbery involves taking property from a person and using force, or the threat of force, to do it.

 For instance, say a person corners a woman on the street and demands that she "hand over her diamond ring or else."
 That person robbed the woman by using a threat of harm to steal her ring.
-Had the same person snatched the ring discreetly from a counter, the crime committed would have been theft.
+Had the same person snatched the ring discreetly from a counter, the crime committed would have likely been theft.
 Carjacking is another example of robbery—stealing a car by force.
 But if the person stole a parked car (with no one inside or near it), the crime would be auto theft.

 Burglary vs. Robbery